-12. Related parties
+11. Related parties

 The LLP is a special purpose entity controlled by Lloyds, one of the two designated members.
-The second designated member is Lloyds Bank Covered Bonds (LM) Limited, Lloyds is a subsidiary undertaking of LBG.
+The second designated member is Lloyds Bank Covered Bonds (LM) Limited.
+Lloyds is a subsidiary undertaking of LBG.

 The LLP has provided a loan to Lloyds and BOS (the Originator of the mortgages), on which the LLP receives income.
 In addition, the LLP paid cash management and mortgage loan servicing fees to Lloyds during the year in connection with the provision of services defined under the Programme Documentation.
-These fees amounted to £28,774,139 (2020: £30,696,899).
+These fees amounted to £28,930,693 (2021: £28,774,139).
 Lloyds is the counterparty to the interest rate swap and one of the counterparties for the foreign currency swap agreements.
 The swap payments and management fees are included in the income from the deemed loan.

 Intertrust Corporate Services Limited ("Intertrust CS") is the immediate parent company of Lloyds Bank Covered Bonds Holdings Limited, the majority shareholder of Lloyds Bank Covered Bonds (LM) Limited.
-The issued share in LLoyds Bank Covered bonds Holdings Limited is held by Intertrust CS for the benefit of certain charities under a Share Trust Deed.
-The LLP pays corporate services fees to Intertrust in connection with its provision of corporate administration services to the LLP and related companies.
-In 2021 this amounted to £24k (2020: £21k).
+The issued share in Lloyds Bank Covered Bonds Holdings Limited is held by Intertrust CS for the benefit of certain charities under a Share Trust Deed.
+The LLP pays corporate services fees to Intertrust Management in connection with its provision of corporate administration services to the LLP and related companies.
+In 2022 this amounted to £27k (2021: £24k).

 Lloyds has provided a series of term loans to the LLP, on which the LLP pays a variable rate of interest.
 Certain expenses which are included in other operating expenses may subsequently be paid or reimbursed directly by Lloyds.
-The LLP has placed funds on deposit in a guaranteed investment contract account provided by Lloyds, and it is contractually entitled to a variable rate of interest of 11.5 basis points per annum below SONIA for one-month Sterling deposits.
+The LLP has placed funds on deposit in a guaranteed investment contract account provided by Lloyds, and it is contractually entitled to a variable rate of interest of 11.5 basis points per annum below SONIA (2021: 11.5 basis points below SONIA) for one-month Sterling deposits.